simsong/stats_2010/recon/README.md

 CCC = 3-digit ANSI code for the county
 TTTTTT = 6-digit Census tract (might appear TTTT.TT in some Census publications)
 ```

+## Database Layout
+As mentioned above, the reconstruction system uses a MySQL server to track the progress of the reconstruction and to coordinate the reconstruction.

+The database tables used are:

 # Making it all run